 Pine Mountain Settlement School

-Series 13: Education
+Series 13: EDUCATION

-RURAL YOUTH GUIDANCE INSTITUTE
+Series 21: RURAL YOUTH GUIDANCE INSTITUTES

-The prolonged length of WWII lead to the termination of Morris’ contract at Pine Mountain and when he returned from the war he was asked by the Council of the Southern Mountains to assume the roll of Executive Secretary of the Council.
-During his one year with the Council, Morris was contacted by his friend from Guidance Institute days, James Cawood, to assume the role of Principal at Evarts School where he would manage 1600 students (grades 1- 12 and a one-room segregated school for African Americans).
-The challenge of work with a familiar population was enticing and Morris returned to the area and continued for a time on an emergency instructional certificate
+The prolonged length of WWII lead to the termination of Morris’ contract at Pine Mountain when he left to serve and extended his role as a Chaplain in the war.
+When he returned from the war he was asked by the Council of the Southern Mountains to assume the roll of Executive Secretary of the Council.
+During his one year with the Council, Morris was contacted by his friend from Guidance Institute days, James A. Cawood, to assume the role of Principal at Evarts School in Harlan County where he would manage 1600 students (grades 1- 12 and a one-room segregated school for African Americans.
+The challenge of work with a familiar population was enticing and Morris returned to the area and continued for a time on an emergency instructional certificate.

 Additional subjects addressed in the papers and photographs include rich regional information related to the economic conditions throughout the South; the migration patterns from the Eastern Kentucky regions to various cities; papers written by various faculty associated with Berea College; Appalachian culture, including crafts and music; community life in the South; and integration notes on Harlan County African Americans.

 Also related are the collections held by the Rubenstein Library at Duke University, NC.
-See especially the Rubenstein Library/Collection Guides, Guide to the Alliance for Guidance of Rural Youth records, 1887-1963 and undated, bulk 1914-1946
+See especially the Rubenstein Library/Collection Guides, Guide to the Alliance for Guidance of Rural Youth records, 1887-1963 and undated, bulk 1914-1946.

-Note that large quantities of ephemeral material were discarded from the Duke holdings including ” Large quantities of newsclippings from the Jackson Times (Breathitt Co., Ky.) and the Harlan Daily News (Harlan Co., Ky.) concerning social life in both counties …”
+Note that large quantities of ephemeral material were discarded from the Duke holdings including ” Large quantities of news clippings from the Jackson Times (Breathitt Co., Ky.) and the Harlan Daily News (Harlan Co., Ky.) concerning social life in both counties …”

 [See Duke University – Finding Aids for more information on Alliance for Guidance of Rural Youth and Orie Latham Hatcher.]

-EDUCATION – EARLY YEARS 1913-1930
+EDUCATION – EARLY YEARS (1913-1928)